eHealthAfrica/aether/aether-couchdb-sync/README.md

 Running tests
 -----

-To test Aether import, you need to generate a Aether API key in the aether core interface and set the `AETHER_CORE_TOKEN` and `AETHER_CORE_URL` environment variables.
+To test Aether import, you need to generate a Aether API key in the aether kernel interface and set the `AETHER_KERNEL_TOKEN` and `AETHER_KERNEL_URL` environment variables.

 Run all tests with: